-Parma Heights detective remains hospitalized after shooting that left suspect dead
+Parma Heights detective suffered shattered femur in shooting that left suspect dead

-PARMA, Ohio– The Parma Police Department released new details in a shooting that left a Parma Heights officer injured and a suspect dead.
+PARMA, Ohio-- The Parma Police Department released new details in a shooting that left a Parma Heights officer injured and a suspect dead.

 It happened during a traffic stop at the corner of Stumph and Huffman roads in Parma Wednesday evening.